-Our experts assessed a broad range of solar panels to help you decide which options best suit your needs.
+Our experts have researched a broad range of solar panels on the market to help you decide which option best suits your needs.
 While looking at different providers, we examined the cost of solar panels, as well as their efficiency, reliability and low-light performance.
-As a result, our choice for the best overall solar panel is Project Solar’s Evolution Titan 445 – it ticks all the important boxes, combining a high power output with a lifetime warranty.
+We also surveyed over 2,000 UK-based solar panel owners to find out how they felt about their choice of brand*; this guide only features solar brands who had a recommendation rate of 90 per cent or higher.

-There are several options available on the market, so we also looked at other top brands to determine which offer the best budget solar panel, the best sustainable choice, the best for small spaces and the most efficient solar panel.
+There are plenty of solar panels available on the market, but we determined which brands offered the best budget panel, the best sustainable choice, the best for small spaces, the most efficient solar panel and more.

 Request solar quotes by answering a few simple questions